araminho/armtravel/wp-content/plugins/contact-form-entries/readme.txt

 Simply add a "GDPR Agreement" checkbox in contact form 7 and make it a required field OR stop tracking a contact form in "settings" tab.
 Additionally you can disable tracking cookies and user details.

-=  Can i install this plugin without contact form 7 =

-Yes, You can install it without Contact Form 7 because this plugin supports many other contact form plugins

-=  Which version of contact form 7 is supported by this plugin =

-This plugin supports all versions of Contact Form 7.

-=  How can i disable storing contact form 7 entries to database =

-It is simple, See "Track Forms" option in "settings" tab

-=  Can i export contact form 7 entries to CSV =

-Yes, you can export entries of any contact form to CSV file by clicking "Export Entries" button.

-= Where this plugin saves contact form submissions =

-This plugin saves submissions from contact form 7 and other forms plugins to local wordpress database.
-This plugin does NOT save contact form 7 entries to a third party or external server.

-= Can i reply to a lead from wordpress =

-Yes, you can reply to any contact form 7 submission from wordpress.
-Your reply will be saved as entry notes.

-= Can i send contact form submissions to my CRM =

-Yes, you can send to any CRM through our premium extensions for all popular crms.

-= Can i search contact form 7 submissions =

-Yes, You can search contact form 7 submissions by a specific field or all fields.

-= Contact form 7 to database extension wordpress plugin =

-* install any popular forms plugin like Contact form 7, CRM Perks forms etc.
-* Add form anywhere in wordpres page or post.
-* When anyone submits a form, it will be saved in wordpress database.
-* You can view all form submissions in wordpress from "CRM Entries" menu.

 = Elementor forms database =